indexsupply/shovel/indexsupply.com/shovel/docs/index.md

 On main but not yet associated with a new version tag.

+- fix `error="getting receipts: no rpc error but empty result"`
 - add tx_gas_used, tx_effective_gas_price as [data](#data) options. requires eth_getBlockReceipts
 - fix NOTIFICATION payload encoding for numeric/uint256
 - add trace_ fields to shovel-config-ts